 On Saturday my husband Howard and son Ted love a cheese and homemade pickle toastie.
-Occasionally I would love one of these too, I have to be honest, but sadly I can’t eat the bread and I also don’t eat a lot of dairy either.
+Once upon a time I would love one of these too, I have to be honest, sadly I can’t eat the bread and I also don’t eat a lot of dairy either.
 So I have found myself a delicious alternative lunch.

 Nowadays I dig into hummus and my delicious sweet potato chips for a Saturday lunch.
 If you have been reading my blog for a while you will know that I really enjoy experimenting with food.
 Plus I love making different versions of my recipes too.
 I’m not sure how this idea came to me but when I made it for the first time a few weeks ago I knew I had to put it on my blog for you to try.

 - Sharp knife

 - Chopping board

 - On the vine tomatoes x 8 – 10 small ones

 - Tahini x 1 tbsp

 - Olive oil x 120 mls plus extra for drizzling over the tomatoes

 - Preheat the oven to 180°C and place the baking tray in.